 Crown lengthening is also used for certain cosmetic gum treatments.
 One example of this is correcting a “gummy smile.”
 In a gummy smile, the gums and bone cover too much of the teeth, making the teeth appear short and the gums look predominant.
 This is often more than just a cosmetic problem, as the overgrowth of gum and bone tissue makes it harder to keep the teeth clean or treat cavities or decay.

-Our doctors can sculpt away excess tissue covering your teeth, exposing the full length of the crowns and giving you a gumline that is aesthetic and much easier to keep healthy.
-They can also improve your smile by recontouring any uneven gum around your teeth, so that your gum line is even and symmetrical.
+Dr. Levine can sculpt away excess tissue covering your teeth, exposing the full length of the crowns and giving you a gumline that is aesthetic and much easier to keep healthy.
+He can also improve your smile by recontouring any uneven gum around your teeth, so that your gum line is even and symmetrical.

 To make an appointment, call 954‑727‑8468 or click here to request an appointment online.